StephenDsouza90/python-flask-rest-api/README.md

 **Example:**

-Curl command for adding a new course to courses_data.
+Curl command for adding a new course to `courses_data`.

 ```
 curl -H "Content-Type: application/json"